A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Frequently Asked Questions About Sleep Apnea

-Sleep apnea is a sleep-related breathing disorder characterized by repeated reductions or pauses in airflow during sleep.
-These events disrupt oxygen delivery and fragment sleep, placing stress on multiple organ systems over time.
+Sleep apnea is a sleep-related breathing disorder in which airflow repeatedly pauses or becomes restricted during sleep.
+These events disrupt oxygen delivery and sleep quality, placing stress on the cardiovascular, metabolic, and nervous systems over time.

 What are the most common symptoms of sleep apnea?